albddnbn/Gen-AD-Lab-PVE/README.md

 The new_vm.sh bash script can be used first to generate a Domain Controller VM and corresponding virtual network elements.
 The Step1.ps1 Powershell script is used afterwards, to configure basic elements of an Active Directory Domain Controller.
 Step1.ps1 creates a scheduled task for Step2.ps1 which is run after reboot/login.
 Step2.ps1 creates the same type of scheduled task to execute Step3.ps1.

+**MDT Deployment/Driver situation**: Step3 will search for a mounted virtio iso to import VirtIO drivers, and attempt to download VMWare tools iso for VMWare Storage/SCSI Driver so that the deployment should work with several different types of 'hardware' available through Proxmox.
+Intel/Virtio NICs, and VMWare/Virtio SCSI controllers.

 ## Features

 - Create a Domain Controller VM in Proxmox